blucardin/SCIE001Physics/main.typ

     clip: true, inset: (bottom: -0.85in, right: -0.0in, top: -0.0in, left: -0.8in)),
     caption: [
       Image of the experimental setup.
       The can was hung from a string to limit heat flow to mostly radiative and convective and not conductive.
-Tape was used to limit air movement outside the can.
+Tape was used as a cover to limit air movement outside the can.
     ],
   ) <ExperimentalSetup>],